 What is Romanticism?

-Romanticism was an artistic and intellectual movement which took place in Europe between the late eighteenth and mid-nineteenth centuries.
-Understood broadly as a break from the guiding principles of the Enlightenment – which established reason as the foundation of all knowledge – the Romantic Movement emphasised the importance of emotional sensitivity and individual subjectivity.
-For the Romantics, imagination, rather than reason, was the most important creative faculty.
+Romanticism was an artistic and intellectual movement which took place in Europe between the late 18th and mid-19th centuries.
+Learn how the Romantics sought to break from the guiding principles of the Enlightenment – which established reason as the foundation of all knowledge – and emphasised the importance of imagination, emotional sensitivity and individual subjectivity.

 Romanticism in literature